Here’s a quick video about our 3 weeks outside on the mooring. Rike and Jari are by themselves on the boat and things keep breaking!

 Since being stuck on the boat without moving anywhere for so long wasn’t helping board moral we decided to jump on the next plane and go to mainland Italy.

+Traveling with teens – are we crazy?!
 We have always been traveling with kids.
 First as single parents, respectively, and after Ric and I had met, together as a family.
-Our experience ranges from traveling with babies and Continue Reading →
+Our Continue Reading →